 DefinitionThis section has been translated automatically.

-Chronic, polyetiological, inflammatory skin disease, which has its clinical significance as a "reaction cutanée" or "indicator" dermatosis.
-Characteristic are slowly centrifugally growing, annular, rarely circular, red "palpable" plaques (no erythema).
-The entity of the clinical picture is controversial, especially since the conception of this clinical picture has changed several times since its first description by Darier.
-Jean Darier originally described the disease as a "self-limited, etiologically unexplained dermatosis, with anular foci spreading rapidly and resolving spontaneously after 1-2 weeks".
-Subsequent literature describes inconsistent, apparently reactive clinical pictures with and without scaling, partly urticarial, partly eczematous, partly vesicular with different histological patterns, which should present with superficial and deep lymphocytic infiltrate.
+Chronic, polyetiologic, inflammatory skin disease that has its clinical significance as a "reaction cutanée" or "indicator" dermatosis.
+Slowly centrifugally growing, annular, less frequently circular, red "palpable" plaques (no erythema) are characteristic.
+The entity of the clinical picture is controversial, especially since the view of this clinical picture has changed several times since it was first described by Darier.
+Jean Darier originally described the disease as a "self-limited, etiologically unexplained dermatosis, with anular foci spreading rapidly and resolving spontaneously after 1-2 weeks."
+Subsequent literature describes inconsistent, apparently reactive clinical pictures with and without scaling, some urticarial, some eczematous, some vesicular, with different histologic patterns presenting with superficial and deep lymphocytic (eosinophilic?) infiltrate.

 You might also be interested in